 - Migration Nightmares: Using website hosting for your email locks you in.
 You don’t want to be locked in to that website host forever.
 Maybe at some point you find a better deal for hosting your website somewhere else or you change web developers who prefer a different hosting company.
 Migrating a website is simple but migrating IMAP email can be from tricky to awful.
 Wouldn’t it be better if your email wasn’t tied to your website host and you could just change website hosts anytime you so pleased?

 Rackspace has been around for many years, their reputation is stellar.
-They will even migrate your IMAP accounts and promise no downtime.
-Their pricing starts at $2.99 per account with huge storage space.
+They will migrate your IMAP accounts and promise no downtime.
+Their pricing starts at $2.99 per account plus a basic fee of around $10.
+It comes with a huge storage space.

-MXroute is probably one of the best options out there – for an annual $30 you get 10GB of storage, no matter how many emails you use.
-But they won’t migrate your emails for you.
+MXroute is another great budget choice out there – for an annual $40 you get 10GB of storage, no matter how many emails and domains you use.
+They are a great choice when you start from scratch, because they won’t migrate your emails for you.
+Migrate and Migraine are similar words for a reason!

 If you consider the change to a dedicated email host, you will most likely need help from a professional – which is often provided by the new email host.
 Emails from the existing server need to be transferred, the DNS settings need to be modified, the email configuration on your devices will change.